Brezno: Sports

 The town's three sports clubs with the highest attendance are HC Brezno, FC Brezno and Biathlon Club Brezno.
 Other sports clubs include Volleyball Club Brezno, Cycle Club Brezno, and Swim Club Brezno.
+The city is also represented in football by FK Brezno, which currently plays in the 6.
+Liga.

 The hockey club HC Brezno represents the town as part of the 1st senior league since the 2009/10 season.
 Therefore, the Brezno town council decided to reconstruct it's indoor stadium in 2009.
 During the reconstruction, new seats were added and the stadium was renamed the Brezno Arena; total capacity was increased to 2,500 seats.

-Demographics

-According to the 2013 census, the town had 21,534 inhabitants.

-According to the 2001 census 92.85% of the inhabitants were Slovaks, 4.63% Roma, 0.80% Czechs and 0.22% Hungarian.
-The religious makeup was 66.89% Roman Catholics, 18.54% people with no religious affiliation, 8.57% Lutherans, and 0.98% Greek Catholics.